Ebola outbreak declared in Democratic Republic of Congo

 - In the past five weeks, there have been 21 suspected cases, including 17 deaths

 (CNN)The government of the Democratic Republic of Congo declared an outbreak of Ebola hemorrhagic fever, a rare and deadly disease, on Tuesday, the World Health Organization reported.
-The declaration came after laboratory results confirmed two cases of the disease in the province of Bikoro.
+The declaration came after laboratory results confirmed two cases of the disease in the province of Bikoro in the northwestern part of the country.

-"Our top priority is to get to Bikoro to work alongside the Government of the Democratic Republic of the Congo and partners to reduce the loss of life and suffering related to this new Ebola virus disease outbreak," said Dr Peter Salama, WHO Deputy Director-General, Emergency Preparedness and Response.
-"Working with partners and responding early and in a coordinated way will be vital to containing this deadly disease."

-This is DRC's ninth outbreak of EVD since the discovery of the virus in the country in 1976.
-In the past five weeks, there have been 21 suspected viral haemorrhagic fever in and around the iIkoko Iponge, including 17 deaths.

-This is Congo's ninth outbreak of Ebola virus disease since the discovery of the virus in the country in 1976.
+Ebola virus disease, which most commonly affects people and nonhuman primates (monkeys, gorillas and chimpanzees), is caused by one of five Ebola viruses.
+The virus is transmitted to people from wild animals and spreads in the human population through human-to-human transmission.
+The average case fatality rate is around 50%.

 In the past five weeks, there have been 21 suspected cases of viral hemorrhagic fever, including 17 deaths.

-Ebola virus disease, which most commonly affects people and nonhuman primates (monkeys, gorillas and chimpanzees), is caused by one of five Ebola viruses.
+"We will gather more samples, conduct contact tracing, engage the communities with messages on prevention and control, and put in place methods for improving data collection and sharing," said Dr. Matshidiso Moeti, the WHO's regional director for Africa.
+"WHO will work closely with health authorities and partners to support the national response."

+Ebola is endemic to the Democratic Republic of Congo, and this is its ninth outbreak of Ebola virus disease since the discovery of the virus in the country in 1976.
+The last outbreak occurred there in 2017 in the northern Bas Uele province.
+That outbreak was quickly contained due to joint efforts by the government, the WHO and other partners.

-The WHO said it is working closely with the government to rapidly scale up its operations and mobilize health partners, including Medicin sans Frontieres (Doctors Without Borders), using the model of a successful response to a similar Ebola outbreak in 2017.
+The WHO said it is again working closely with the government to rapidly scale up its operations and mobilize health partners, including Medicin sans Frontieres (Doctors Without Borders), using its model of a successful response to the Ebola outbreak of 2017.

+Upon learning of the confirmed cases, the WHO alerted neighboring countries and set up its Incident Management System to fully dedicate staff and resources to the response.

+Hoping to stop the spread of Ebola to surrounding provinces and countries, the WHO also released $1 million from a contingency fund to support its activities for the next three months.